From a place name: either Annesley in Nottinghamshire or Ansley in Warwickshire. The place names themselves derive from Old English anne

 Indicated a person from Evreux in France, itself named after the Gaulish tribe of the Eburovices, which was probably derived from a Celtic word meaning "yew".

-Probably from a place name which was a derivative of Dutch els
+Probably from a place name that was a derivative of Dutch els

 meaning "alder tree".